Golden Visa Greece

 Greek Golden Visa 2026 - Complete Guide

-Obtain a lifetime-renewable Greek residency permit through property investment from €250,000.
+Obtain a lifetime-renewable Greek residency permit through property investment from €800,000 in Oropos (Attica region).
 Access 183 Schengen countries with no minimum stay requirement.

 Schengen access